U.S. Department of State Seal

 • Issues the ‘No Objection Certificates” (NOCs);

-• Oversees recognition of SAAs and ASPs; and
+• Oversees recognition of SAAs and adoption service providers (ASPs); and

 • Issues confirmatory certificates (Article 23) for adoption cases which have to be completed in India.

-• Role of the Court: The competent Indian court issues an adoption order for the permanent placement of the child with the PAPs.
-Though the stipulated time for the court to issue an adoption order is two months, PAPs have reported that it usually takes more than two months for the courts to issue an appropriate order.
+• Role of the Court/District Magistrate: The competent Indian court/district magistrate with jurisdiction issues an adoption order for the permanent placement of the child with the PAPs.
+Though the stipulated time for the court/district magistrate to issue an adoption order is two months, PAPs have reported that it usually takes more than two months for the courts/district magistrates to issue an appropriate order.

 • Role of Specialized Adoption Agencies (SAA): The SAA where the prospective adoptive child resides provides a background study and other information, if available, about a child to help PAPs decide whether to accept the referral or not.
-The SAA submits all required documents to an Indian court with jurisdiction within ten days of receiving the NOC from CARA.
-SAAs are not permitted to file a petition in the competent court for a final adoption order without an NOC from CARA.
+The SAA submits all required documents to an Indian court/district magistrate with jurisdiction within ten days of receiving the NOC from CARA.
+SAAs are not permitted to file a petition in the competent court/district magistrate for a final adoption order without an NOC from CARA.

-• Role of Accredited or Approved ASPs: The U.S. accredited ASP facilitates adoptions by U.S. prospective adoptive parents in India.
+• Role of Accredited or Approved Adoption Service Providers: The U.S. accredited or approved ASP facilitates adoptions by U.S. prospective adoptive parents in India.
 The U.S. ASP either conducts or supervises another agency performing the PAPs’ home study and ensures it complies with applicable U.S. and state law.
-After the provisional approval of Form I-800 petition, the ASP coordinates with the U.S Embassy in New Delhi for issuance of an Article 5/17 letter and the NOC from CARA.
-The ASP also coordinates with the respective SAA for the issuance of adoption certificate by the Indian court and issuance of the child’s passport.
-Any agency or person providing an adoption service on behalf of PAPs in any Convention or non-Convention intercountry adoption case must be accredited or approved, or be a supervised or exempted provider, or a public domestic authority.
-Adoption service means any one of the following six services:
+After the provisional approval of Form I-800 petition, the ASP coordinates with U.S. Embassy New Delhi for issuance of an Article 5/17 letter and the NOC from CARA.
+The ASP also coordinates with the respective SAA for the issuance of the adoption certificate by the Indian court/district magistrate and issuance of the child’s passport.

 • Identifying a child for adoption and arranging an adoption;